botfg/BotDr/README.txt

 debian: sudo apt install sqlcipher libsqlcipher0 libsqlcipher-dev

+how to use: enter BotDr in the terminal

 BotDr - python3 console script for working with birthday dates supporting local accounts